potfur/slideshows/es/es.md

 The _thing_ that we care about

-.postit.bdd.rule.big[All tests mus pass before deployment]
+.postit.bdd.rule.big[All tests must be green]

 ---